cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 - Then come the keys to the stores we need in our application.
 For our simple governance app, we need 3 stores + the main store.
 - Then come the keepers and mappers.

-Let us do a quick reminder so that it is perfectly clear why we need these stores and keeper.
+Let us do a quick reminder so that it is  clear why we need these stores and keepers.
 Our application is primarily based on the `simple_governance` module.
 However, we have established in section [Keepers for our app](#keepers_for_our_app) that our module needs access to two other modules: the `bank` module and the `stake` module.
 We also need the `auth` module for basic account functionalities.
 Finally, we need access to the main multistore to declare the stores of each of the module we use.

+#### App constructor

-Then, we need to define the constructor for our application.
+Now, we need to define the constructor for our application.

 ```go
 func NewSimpleGovApp(logger log.Logger, db dbm.DB) *SimpleGovApp